2021 Transparency Notice

 - When a covered service is received from a non-network provider because the service or supply is not available from a network provider in the member’s service area, but is not an emergency.

-In these limited situations, you will be entitled to the covered services as described under this policy and you will only be responsible for the amount that you would have been charged if you received the covered services from a network provider.
+In these limited situations, you will be entitled to the covered services as described under the policy and you will only be responsible for the amount that you would have been charged if you received the covered services from a network provider.

 Hospital Based Providers